 Discussion

 Our results from a multi-region, community-wide analysis of elevational transects across montane California suggested strong but locally heterogeneous impacts of recent climate change on the range limits of small mammals.
-None of the species shifted both their upper and lower limits in the same direction in all three regions (Fig. 2).
-There were, however, consistent upslope range contractions in high elevation species, while low elevation species exhibited heterogeneity in the directionality of range limit shifts.
-High elevation species that showed consistent range reduction included Belding’s ground squirrel (Urocitellus beldingi), the alpine chipmunk (Tamias alpinus) that is endemic to central-southern montane California, the Pacific jumping mouse (Zapus princeps) and the water shrew (Sorex palutris).
-These observations have been confirmed in more extensive analyses of U. beldingi and T. alpinus [11,33].
-Of note, elevational ranges of the pika (Ochotona princeps), which attracted considerable attention because of extirpations and upslope retractions in the Great Basin [34,35], were stable across all three regions.
-This result is consistent with a more extensive study across montane California that found pika thriving across wider geographic and elevation ranges than reported historically [36].
+Not one of the species shifted both their upper and lower limits in the same direction in all three regions (Fig. 2).
+There were, however, consistent and climatically predictable upslope range contractions in high elevation species, while low elevation species exhibited heterogeneous and climatically unpredictable directionality of range limit shifts.
+High elevation species that showed consistent range reduction included Belding’s ground squirrel (Urocitellus beldingi), the alpine chipmunk (Tamias alpinus) that is endemic to central-southern montane California, the Pacific jumping mouse (Zapus princeps), and the water shrew (Sorex palutris).
+These observations have been confirmed in more extensive analyses of U. beldingi and T. alpinus [11,46].
+Of note, elevational ranges of the pika (Ochotona princeps), which attracted considerable attention because of extirpations and upslope retractions in the Great Basin [47,48], were stable across all three regions.
+This result is consistent with a more extensive study across montane California that found pika thriving across wider geographic and elevation ranges than reported historically [49].

 While a coherent pattern of upslope movement was found for high elevation species, there was substantial heterogeneity in the response of low elevation species.
-The vast majority of sites in our study, especially at mid to high elevations, were located in protected reserves or public lands with minimal land-use conversion, although grazing, fire regimes and forestry practices may have altered habitat structure [37].
-One might expect low elevation species should be more likely to experience impacts from land use change at their lower limits in the Central Valley and foothills [38,39].
+The vast majority of sites in our study, especially at mid to high elevations, were located in protected reserves or public lands with minimal land-use conversion, although grazing, fire regimes and forestry practices may have altered habitat structure [50].
+One might expect low elevation species should be more likely to experience impacts from land use change at their lower limits in the Central Valley and foothills [51,52].
 However, we detected few contractions at lower limits of low elevation mammals (Fig. 3), and shifts were significantly more common at their upper limits where potential land-use impacts were less evident.
 Greater heterogeneity in responses of low elevation species may reflect stronger biotic influences [25,31], such as interspecific competition [33], seral dynamics of habitats [31], and the spread of invasive species [32].